chrisamador/new-templates/README.md

 # New Templates
-Generate boilerplate code from project-base templates.
+Generate boilerplate code from project-based templates.

 **Example use case**

-Create consistent React Components based off your team's code patterns
+Create consistent React Components based on your team's code patterns

 ---